The Economics of TV Cancellation: What Determines a Show's Fate?

 Marketing and Acquisition Costs

 The cost of a show isn't just its production budget.
 It's also the marketing spend required to launch the show, sustain audience interest, and compete with other releases.
 A show that requires heavy marketing to find its audience is more expensive than a show that markets itself through word of mouth.
 A show that launches to weak awareness needs additional marketing dollars — and the platform has to weigh those costs against the potential return.
+According to Deadline, a typical streaming series has a marketing budget equal to 30–50% of its production budget — meaning a $50 million season may need an additional $15–25 million in marketing to launch successfully.
+Shows that don't clear that combined bar are immediately at risk.

 The Hidden Cost of Renewals

 One factor most viewers don't consider: renewal costs often exceed original production costs.
 Cast salaries go up after a successful first season.
 Writers and producers renegotiate.
 Location and set expenses can shift.
 A show that cost $5 million per episode in Season 1 may cost $8 million per episode in Season 3 — and the platform has to decide whether the increased cost is justified by the show's continued performance.
 This is part of the two-season curse that claims so many streaming series.
+The financial structure of streaming contracts essentially penalises success: the more popular a show becomes, the more expensive it gets, and the higher the bar for renewal climbs.

 What Viewers Can Do